pkgxdev/libpkgx/README.md

 it but libraries need well defined behavior.
 We will provide a façade patterns to make life easier, but the primitives of libtea require you to read the docs to use them effectively.

+libtea almost certainly will not work in a browser.
+Potentially its possible.
+The first step would be compiling our bottles to WASM.
+We could use your help here…

 ## What Packages are Available?